 These goats are very prone to parasites, both internal and external.
 Flies and lice are major problems, so keep the goats generally healthy and keep them sheared on schedule.
 Rotational grazing is a must to avoid a buildup of flies and worms in the pasture.

 Angora goats need shelter all year long, as they are not waterproof like sheep.
 Shelter is particularly important just after shearing.
 This housing does not have to be elaborate, and it does not need to be heated in temperate climates unless there are newborn kids in the herd.
 The main objective is to allow the goats to escape rain and cold winds.
 Fighting to maintain body heat will lower the goats’ immune systems, which can leave them vulnerable to serious diseases such as pneumonia.

 Pay close attention to the diet of breeding and pregnant does.
 Most Angora does only have one kid at a time, but bigger does may be able to bear twins if well fed before the breeding season.
 This supplementary feeding may need to be continued through the pregnancy to ensure the kids are born alive.
 Likewise, try to prevent as much stress on the doe as possible, whether that takes the form of shipping or cold weather.

 Newborn Angora kids require special care.
 It is crucial that they be kept warm, so a snug shelter is a must.
-When kids are expected, plan on being at hand during and immediately after the birth to revive chilled goats as needs be.
+Plan on being on hand during and immediately after the birth to revive chilled goats as needs be.
 Mildly chilled goats can be warmed with a heat lamp.
-Severely chilled kids may need to be immersed in warm water for rapid recovery; it is crucial that they be completely dried again, however.
+Severely chilled kids may need to be immersed in warm water for rapid recovery.
+It is crucial that they be completely dried again, however.
 Once the body temperature of the kids is restored, they may need some assistance in feeding at first.
-As they grow, they will become hardier as long as they receive adequate milk and, later on, feed without being bullied by larger goats.
+As they grow, they will become hardier as long as they receive adequate milk and, later on, feed without bullying from larger goats.